911±¬ÁĎÍř

 4) Greyfriars Church

-During restorations in the mid 19th century, beautiful stained-glass windows were added.
-It was the first time that such windows appeared in a Presbyterian church and it caused a bit of a scandal.
-A little later, an organ was added, causing yet another scandal.
-In 1929, the church was further renovated and, this time, the dividing wall was removed.
+When the church was restored in the mid-19th century, they added stained-glass windows.
+Beautiful they were?
+Yes.
+Controversial?
+Also, yes—for it was the first time that such windows appeared in a Presbyterian church, and it caused a bit of a scandal.
+A little later, an organ was added, and once again the purists “clutched their pearls.”
+In 1929, they finally took down the dividing wall and made peace… at least architecturally.

-Today the church hosts fashion shows, exhibitions, lectures and drama productions.
-The onsite museum showcases artefacts found in the area and recounts a comprehensive history of the Covenanters.
+Still, nowadays, Greyfriars also doubles as an event venue and low-key fashion runway.
+It hosts exhibitions, lectures, and drama productions—all performed under those once-scandalous stained glass windows.
+The onsite museum showcases artifacts found in the area and recounts a comprehensive history of the Covenanters.

 5